New York, NY, USA

 GroupM is the world's largest media investment group and is responsible for one in three ads globally.

 We are a very well-known entity in the M&A space and our deal flow as a consequence is very robust.
 Last year, we looked at over 450 deals – so on average, more than one deal per day.

 We operate our business in over 90 markets, so a lot of our deals are cross-border – especially in high-growth markets.
 We prefer to take a proactive approach to deal origination and source our own deals before they even become deals – these must align with our strategic priorities.
 With closing deals being central to supporting the growth strategy of GroupM it’s important we can evaluate targets with speed and in a systematic manner.
-This is just one example of where using a Smart M&A Platform is critical to our success.
+This is just one example of where using an M&A Platform is critical to our success.

 The traditional approach to M&A wouldn’t work for us due to the volume of deals we work on – connecting multiple ways of working is inefficient, slow and causes an unnecessary distraction from the more important aspects of a deal.
 Using technology to streamline our M&A process not only helps in sourcing deals and managing the initial pipeline of targets but across due diligence and into integration as well.

 We have a systematic process by which we work across the various stages of a deal lifecycle.
 We find this is essential – especially given the high volume of targets and geographic complexity of most of our deals.
 Having said that, at times we have to deviate from our standard playbook – but in having best practices in place and a trusted technology solution helps us make these deviations a lot more successful.